How to Color Beautiful Faces

 Cheeks and Lips

 Pick cheek and lip colors that are in the same tonal family.
-For instance, a warm complexion will look better with the red/oranges, and red/purples work better with cool complexions.
+For instance, a warm complexion looks better with reds and oranges, while reds and purples work better with cool complexions.

-For blush, start with the apple of the cheek and fade the color as you handle back towards the temple and hairline.
-It should overlap a little of the cheek contour and the cheek foundation color.
-Start applying color lightly because you can always add more color, but it’s a pain to remove it.
+For blush, start with the apple of the cheek and fade the color as you blend back towards the temple and hairline.
+It should overlap slightly with the cheek contour and the foundation color of the cheek.
+Start applying color lightly, because you can always add more, but it’s a pain to remove it.

-For lips, apply the color darker where the lips meet and on either end.
+For lips, apply the color darker where the lips meet and on the outer edges.
 Using a little of the contour color in the corners can create a nice definition.
 Color lighter towards the middle of the lip.
 Blend and highlight more if needed.

 Eyebrows

 After I’m satisfied with the skin, I color in the eyebrows.
 I’ll go over the eyebrow line with a white pencil to soften it if I want lighter eyebrows.
-Then I use short strokes in the direction of natural hair growth and draw in hairs until I have the eyebrow shape that I want.
+Then, I use short strokes in the direction of natural hair growth and draw in hairs until I achieve the desired eyebrow shape.

 Finishing Touches